ozzi7/Brainy/README.md

 |    8   |   ∞  |   ?  |   85.3%  |
 |    16  |   ∞ |   ?  |   84.4%  |

-Note that in some cases not all 10 testruns converged.
-In those cases the minimum number of generation and spikes are listed instead.
+Note that in some cases not all 10 trial runs converged.
+In those cases the minimum number of generations and spikes are listed instead.

 ### Memorization
 **TODO**